 At 10:15 a.m., Roosevelt delivered his speech in the city park.
 He then got into an open four-horse carriage, joined by Massachusetts Gov. Winthrop Crane, his secretary George Courtelyou and his Secret Service agent, William Craig.
-A mounted escort and several carriages filled with VIP completed the procession as it made its way through the streets of Pittsfield.
+A mounted escort and several carriages filled with VIPs completed the procession as it made its way through the streets of Pittsfield.

 The Pittsfield Streetcar Driver

 But the top brass of the Pittsfield Electric Street Railway wanted to take an open trolley to meet the president downtown.
 They either ignored or didn’t get the Secret Service orders to shut down the streetcar.
-But they had to wait for stragglers, and the trolley got started 15 minutes behind schedule.
+They had to wait for stragglers, and the trolley got started 15 minutes behind schedule.
 The bosses urged the streetcar driver, Euclid Madden, to go faster.